monica-92592/BMAPI/PROJECT_PLAN_EVALUATION.md

 **Weaknesses:**
 - ⚠️ Timeline may be optimistic (8 weeks for full implementation)
-- ⚠️ Phase 3 (Revenue) is critical but not detailed enough
+- ⚠️ Phase 3 (Revenue) Stripe integration still pending
-- ⚠️ Testing strategy not explicitly defined in plan
+- ✅ Testing strategy now implemented (comprehensive test suites)
-- ⚠️ Option C fee splitting not fully integrated into plan
+- ✅ Option C fee splitting fully implemented and documented

-**Overall Verdict:** The plan is **solid and well-thought-out**, but needs **refinement in Phase 3** and **realistic timeline adjustments**.
+**Overall Verdict:** The plan is **excellent and well-executed**.
+All non-Stripe work is complete, and the project is **ready for Stripe integration**.

 ---